german-gonzalez/networkingworkshop/Lab1Instructions.md

 ### 1. Create a keypair in eu-west-1, account 1

-You won't need the keypair unless you want to ssh directly into the instance, but you cannot launch the instance without a keypair.
+[Create a keypair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair).
+You won't use it unless you want to SSH directly into the instance, but you cannot launch the instance without a keypair.
 In these labs, we will mostly be using SSM Session Manager to access instances.

 Unless you already have used the name, give this keypair the name `KeyPair` to match the entry in the CloudFormation template.